doyouknowbobby/doyouknowb0xxy/README_new.md

 This is a modular, runtime-remappable and easily extensible digital controller software for the Raspberry Pi Pico, that can identify as various controllers such as a GCC to USB adapter, an Xbox controller, a Switch pro-like controller, a generic controller and keyboard and communicate over the Joybus (Gamecube/Wii) and USB protocols and using various conversion logics, namely at least Melee, P+, Ultimate.

 It is intended for use with the Rana Digital controller/layout (standard frame1 "rectangle" layout with the addition of up2 in a WASD layout).
-Other controllers will need to disable up2 (in code, then recompile) or via runtime-remapping every time its plugged in.
+Other Pico-based controllers will need to disable up2 (in code, then recompile) or via runtime-remapping every time its plugged in.

 ## TOC